 Deferred revenue is a payment from a customer for future goods or services.
-The seller records this payment as a liability.
-Deferred revenue is common among software providers, who require up-front payments in exchange for service periods that may last for many months.
+The seller records this payment as a liability, because it has not yet been earned.
+Deferred revenue is common among software and insurance providers, who require up-front payments in exchange for service periods that may last for many months.

 Deferred Revenue Recognition